Chemistry Lab

 30-45 minutes

-Evaporation and Intermolecular Attractions
+Evaporation Rates and Intermolecular Forces

 Study how molecular forces affect evaporation rates of different liquids.